paris-swc/advanced-numpy-lesson/02-broadcasting.md

        [20, 21, 22]])
 ```

+However, in this case no copy of `b` array is involved.
+NumPy will instead look up the same data twice -- we will cover the mechanism behind it at the end of the lesson.
 To obtain a column vector from a 1D array we need to convert it to 2D array by a special `np.newaxis` object:

 ```
 >>> a.shape